Chemistry and Community: Heidi Hendrickson, ’09, On Her Hillsdale Education

 My undergraduate work specifically focused on understanding how we can design surfaces that will provide enhanced SERS signals.
 We used a photochemical reaction, which was triggered by incident laser light, to probe various surfaces made up of silver nanoparticles in order to determine how these surfaces enhance the interaction between the incident light and the molecule.”

 Looking back on her Hillsdale experience, Heidi emphasizes the importance of the communal environment.
 “I keep coming back to the overall community of students and faculty,” she laughs.
-“I just really loved the atmosphere – everyone cared about learning, everyone was always was really excited to learn new things, both in and outside the classroom.
+“I just really loved the atmosphere – everyone cared about learning, everyone was always really excited to learn new things, both in and outside the classroom.
 Everyone was just really, really nice and welcoming.
 That’s what I love about Hillsdale.”‘